 Child Care Center Director Salary

 Child Care Center Directors in the United States tend to have a good amount of experience under their belt — just under three-fifths have more than 10 years in the field.
 While pay runs from $24K to $54K per year, median earnings come to $39K annually.
 Including potential for bonuses and profit sharing — peaking near $5K and $6K, respectively — total cash payment to Child Care Center Directors can bottom out near $24K or peak near $54K depending on individual performance.
 The most influential factor affecting pay for this group is the company, though geography and years of experience have a (lesser) impact as well.
 While some workers in this profession — about one-half — do not have any health coverage, one-half do receive medical benefits and about two-fifths have dental insurance.
 For the most part, Child Care Center Directors enjoy their work and report high levels of job satisfaction.
+This report is based on responses to the PayScale salary survey.

 Job Description for Child Care Center Director